mvbdev1/UML_Use_Case_Diagram_Generator/README.md

 # UML_Use_Case_Diagram_Generator

-## Disclaimer
-The current version of this app is very experimental.
-The generated user diagram will likely not be the prettiest you have ever seen.

 ## Installation guide
 To use this application, download the Use_Case_Diagram_Generator zip, extract it, and run it in your preferred browser by opening the .html file: